 The participating referees at all national championships are required to attend a Referee Technical Meeting that will be held on the evening prior to the tournament.
-The suggested time is 20:00 hrs.
-(8:00 pm).
+The suggested start time is 20:00 hrs.
+(8:00 pm) and the session should last 60 to 75 minutes (max).
 Referees must plan to arrive prior to the start of the clinic.
 The Head Referee Supervisor or NOC will conduct the clinic.